Tycjan-Fortuna-IT/Stronghold2-MP-AI-Patch/README.md

 ## Notes
 * This patch **does not** modify game files — it only affects the current game session.
 * You will need to re-run the tool each time you start the game.
+* Be aware that an active antivirus or anti-cheat software may detect the tool as a false positive, in that case you may need to add an exception for the tool in your antivirus settings.
+If you feel unsafe just look at the code.